Exoscale Terraform Provider

 • timeout: Global async operations waiting time in seconds (default: 300)

-At least an Exoscale API key and secret must be provided in order to use the Exoscale Terraform provider.
+At least an Exoscale API key and secret must be provided to use the Exoscale Terraform provider.

 Example